Proletarian literature: Russia and the Soviet Union

-In the 1930s Socialist realism became the predominant trend in Russia.
+In the 1930s Socialist realism became the predominant trend in Russia under the leadership of Stalin.
 Maxim Gorky was declared the founder of socrealism, and his pre-revolutionary works about the Revolutionary proletariat (the novel Mother and the play Enemies) were declared the first Socrealist works.
 Gorky described the lives of people in the lowest strata and on the margins of society, revealing their hardships, humiliations, and brutalization.
-However, he did not come from a working-class family and neither did another prominent writer in the early years after the Russian Revolution of 1917, Alexander Ostrovsky.Revyakin< A.I.
-A.N.
-Ostrovsky.
-Life and Works.
-Moscow, 1949, p.
-7.
+However, he did not come from a working-class family and neither did another prominent writer in the early years after the Russian Revolution of 1917, Alexander Ostrovsky.

-However, Nikolay Ostrovsky is an important writer, of the early Soviet era, from a working-class family.
+However, Nikolai Ostrovsky is an important writer, of the early Soviet era, from a working-class family.
 His novel How the Steel Was Tempered (1932) has been among the most successful works of Russian literature, with tens of millions of copies printed in many languages around the world.
 The book is a fictionalized autobiography of Ostrovsky's life, who had a difficult working-class childhood and became a Komsomol member in July 1919 and went to the front as a volunteer.
 The novel's protagonist, Pavel Korchagin, represented the "young hero" of Russian literature: he is dedicated to his political causes, which help him to overcome his tragedies.

 Leonid Leonov (1899 — 1994) was a Soviet novelist and playwright.
 His novel The Russian Forest (1953) was acclaimed by the authorities as a model Soviet book on World War II and received the Lenin Prize, but its implication that the Soviet regime had cut down "the symbol of Old Russian culture" caused some nervousness, and Nikita Khrushchev reminded the author that "not all trees are useful ... from time to time the forest must be thinned."